iDoMeteor/meteor-skeleton/iDoMeteor-Coding-Guidelines.md

      The re-write of my PHP CMS from PHP 4 to 5 taught me a few major lessons, one being the value of clarity, code separation and comments.
-     Therefore, since then, even though I only code alone, I have done my best to make my code clear, beautiful and thoroughly commented.
+     Since then, even though I only code alone, I have done my best to make my code clear, beautiful and thoroughly commented.

-     I feel this is especially important in software I intend to release, one should never make assumptions about others' abilities.
+     I feel this is especially important in software that I intend to release, one should never make assumptions about others' abilities.
 Not only does roughing out code blocks with inline comments enable clarity of thought, it should also prove valuable for those who are seeking